2002-2004 Subaru Impreza WRX sedan

 2002 • 2003 • 2004

-In a nutshell: This article is an overview of your Subaru's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your Subaru's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your WRX.

 Overview of the Subaru WRX